Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Never buy a faucet unless you know who made the cartridge.

 Its cartridge is the most critical part of a faucet.
-It is the component that actually controls water flow.
+It is the component that controls water flow.
 Without a working cartridge, a faucet is no longer a faucet.

 Companies that use good-quality cartridges in their faucets usually disclose the cartridge source on their websites.
 Those that don't will happily identify the cartridge in a call to customer service.